 Reach for this book when your pre-teen is struggling with the messy, explosive transition between childhood and adolescence.
 This novelization of the classic picture book explores the inner life of Max, an eight-year-old dealing with his father's absence, his sister's distance, and his own volatile anger.
 Unlike the original, this version delves deeply into the psychology of 'wildness,' showing how monsters can represent our own difficult emotions.
 It is a sophisticated, beautiful, and sometimes sorrowful look at a boy learning to navigate a world that no longer feels small or safe.
 It is perfect for children aged 10 to 14 who are beginning to experience complex social and family dynamics.

-The book deals with parental divorce and the presence of a mother's new boyfriend in a secular, realistic way.
+The book depicts the child's feelings of displacement and anger following his mother's new relationship.
+Be prepared to discuss feelings of jealousy or confusion a child might experience in similar situations.
 The resolution is bittersweet and ambiguous: Max returns home, but the family problems aren't 'fixed,' rather, he has gained the emotional maturity to exist within them.

 A middle-schooler who feels misunderstood or 'too loud' for their family.
 It's for the child who is outgrowing toys but isn't quite ready for the adult world, caught in the 'wild' middle ground.

-Parents should be aware that the Wild Things can be violent and their dialogue is often cynical.
+Parents should be aware that the Wild Things engage in some physical altercations and express frustration through harsh language.
+Be prepared to discuss how characters handle anger and conflict.
 It is a much darker, more complex world than the picture book.
 A parent might see their child act out destructively, such as breaking a sibling's toy or screaming in frustration, and realize the child lacks the vocabulary for their underlying grief.

 Younger readers (10) will enjoy the adventure and the monsters.
 Older readers (13-14) will recognize the metaphors for depression, social hierarchy, and the pain of growing up.